MobileTeleSystems/onetl/docs/connection/db_connection/mssql/write.rst

 .. warning::

-    It is always recommended to create table explicitly using :obj:`MSSQL.execute <onetl.connection.db_connection.mssql.connection.MSSQL.execute>` instead of relying on Spark's table DDL generation.
+    It is always recommended to create table explicitly using :ref:`MSSQL.execute <mssql-execute>` instead of relying on Spark's table DDL generation.

     This is because Spark's DDL generator can create columns with different precision and types than it is expected,